High School Education

 Preparing You For Success

-You participate in classroom field experiences your freshman year, then you gain additional field experiences your sophomore and junior years.
+You participate in classroom field experiences your first year, then you gain additional field experiences your sophomore and junior years.
 These prepare you for the senior year student teaching experience.
 Bradley faculty and your supervising teachers are valuable mentors throughout the process.
 You also work closely with your academic concentration's department.

 The Department of Education, Counseling, and Leadership is accredited by the Illinois State Board of Education.
 The high school education program is nationally recognized by the National Council of Teachers of English (NCTE).